sindresorhus/get-windows/readme.md

 - `url` *(string?)* - URL of the active browser tab if the active window is Safari (includes Technology Preview), Chrome (includes Beta, Dev, and Canary), Edge (includes Beta, Dev, and Canary), Brave (includes Beta and Nightly), Mighty, Ghost Browser, Wavebox, Sidekick, Opera (includes Beta and Developer), or Vivaldi *(macOS only)*
 - `memoryUsage` *(number)* - Memory usage by the window owner process

+### activeWindow.getOpenWindows

+To get a Map of open windows.

+## result

+Returns a `Promise<Map<string, activeWindow.Result>>` with a Map of results, or `Promise<undefined>` if there is no active window or if the information is not available.

+### activeWindow.getOpenWindowsSync

+To get a Map of open windows.

+## result

+Returns a `Map<string, activeWindow.Result>` with a Map of results, or `undefined` if there is no active window or if the information is not available.

 ## OS support

 It works on macOS, Linux, and Windows 7+.